 - Animal Crossing: Wild World removes the Socialization Bonus requirement for unlocking Nookington's.

-- Super Smash Bros. changes the GameCube controller mappings to match that of the later installments.
+- Super Smash Bros.
+64 changes the GameCube controller mappings to match that of later installments.

 - Various Master System titles that used the Japan-only FM Sound Unit add-on have their FM audio accessible for all regions by pressing Minus/Select at any time.
-Phantasy Star I is the exception.
+Phantasy Star I is the exception, as the FM sound code was removed from the game during localization to free up space for English dialogue.

-- Super Street Fighter II: The New Challengers adds online play.
+- The Genesis version of Super Street Fighter II: The New Challengers adds online play.

 - Super Mario Bros.
 Deluxe changes a few of the fortune teller cards to coincide with the lack of multiplayer.